 Their visit to Singapore was an exploratory trip in the hopes of finding potential partners and donors to work with.
 Since their initial trip in November, we have been in discussion with them, considering different projects that we could possibly move forward with.

-Upon our arrival to Mae Sot, we met with representatives from the BPHWT to discuss a possible project to improve communications.
+Upon our arrival to Mae Sot, we met with representatives from the BPHWT to discuss a possible exciting project initiative to improve communications.
 The BPHWT has 37 stationary clinics dispersed through Myanmar and from these clinics mobile groups of three to five trained health workers travel between assigned villages to provide primary healthcare services.
 Many of the communities that BPHWT works with are located in extremely remote and unconnected areas, and for that reason the communication infrastructure is limited.
 As a result, people rely on word of mouth to pass on information which can often involve traveling for days by foot through difficult terrain.
 This results in slow medical reporting which can be extremely detrimental in emergency medical situations or when there is a disease breakout.
 This communication problem is what we would like to help solve.

 The communication problem that these health workers face provided an opportunity to help the community and apply our expertise.
 The Patatas use technology in innovative and efficient ways to bring about positive change for underrepresented communities.
 Working with the BPHWT we came up with a technology solution that would help to solve their communication needs and were excited to share it with them.